-The Chilton County Sheriff’s Office Patrol Division is under the direct supervision of Captain Ken Harmon.
-The Chilton County Sheriff' Office currently consists of 14 sworn deputies.
+The Chilton County Sheriff's Office Patrol Division is under the direct supervision of Captain Ken Harmon.
+The Chilton County Sheriff's Office currently consists of 14 sworn deputies.
 The majority of these positions are assigned to patrol where deputies provide law enforcement services throughout the county.
-The department’s patrol division consists of three 12 hour shifts, which answer calls for service within 699 square miles.
-Their primary mission is to answer calls for service from citizens and protect the public from criminal activity through pro-active patrol operations and strives to maintain high visibility as a way to deter crime.
-They are also responsible for service of criminal process such as arrest warrants and subpoenas, which are generated by the Chilton County Court System.
-The patrol division functions are a 24 hour day 7 days a week; however, on call 24 hours a day.
+The department's patrol division consists of three 12-hour shifts, which answer calls for service within 699 square miles.
+Their primary mission is to answer calls for service from citizens and protect the public from criminal activity through proactive patrol operations and strives to maintain high visibility as a way to deter crime.
+They are also responsible for the service of criminal processes such as arrest warrants and subpoenas, which are generated by the Chilton County Court System.
+The patrol division functions are a 24-hour day 7 days a week; however, on-call 24 hours a day.

 While other divisions of the Sheriff's Office use most of the resources of the Sheriff's Office, the Service of Civil Process is the primary responsibility of any Sheriff's Office.
-Civil Process consists of Subpoenas, Evictions, Garnishments, Divorce Papers, Small Claims, Writs, and Executions, Protection from Abuse Orders and various other Civil Process.
+Civil Process consists of Subpoenas, Evictions, Garnishments, Divorce Papers, Small Claims, Writs, Executions, Protection from Abuse Orders, and various other Civil Processes.
 Most of these documents must be served in a timely manner and will in many cases require a response from the defendant back to the court.
-Many come from other jurisdictions, both in state and from out of state.
+Many come from other jurisdictions, both in-state and from out-of- state.
 As the county's population increases so does the number of civil documents filed in the county.
-The deputies assigned to the Civil Division are part time officers and carry out other routine duties as needed.
+The deputies assigned to the Civil Division are part-time officers and carry out other routine duties as needed.
 They are assigned specific areas within the county.